RobinHerbots/Inputmask/README.md

 jquery.inputmask is a jquery plugin which create an input mask.

 An inputmask helps the user with the input by ensuring a predefined format.
-This can be usefull for dates, numerics, phone numbers, ...
+This can be useful for dates, numerics, phone numbers, ...

 Highlights:
 - easy to use